CodeHunterDev/com.d4rk.cleaner/README.md

 ## Opening Issues :warning:

 > Only use the GitHub Issues section if you discovered issues with the code itself.
 Do not mistake the Issues page as a help desk.
 You can ask for help at [Stack Overflow](https://stackoverflow.com/questions/tagged/android).
-> For support, please contact <d4rk7355608@gmail.com> for more informations.
+> For support and informations, please contact <d4rk7355608@gmail.com>.

 - Create an Android/general issue/bug.

 Known bugs:
-- Rare split screen inconvenience;
-- Rare moments when "Clean" button not working;
+- Rare moments when "Clean" button not working after using split screen;
-- Dark notification bar when dark mode is on on Pixel/AOSP devices.
+- Dark notification bar when dark mode is active on Pixel/AOSP devices.

 __D4rK Cleaner is 100% free, open source inspired by LTE Cleaner by TheRedSpy15, ad free, and deletes everything it claims to.__